aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 The recovery code is numeric or character string from a set of secrets shared between the resource owner and the authorization server.
-These secrets are typically used by the resource owner in the event another authenticator is lost or malfunctions.
+These secrets are typically established when enrolling another authenticator as a backup in the event the user's other authenticators are lost or malfunction.

 ### FIDO passkey